UBC-MDS/introduction-machine-learning/chapters/en/module1.md

 </choice>

 **Example:**
-_Idenitfying groups of animals given features such as "number of legs", "wings/no wings", "fur/no fur", etc._
+_Identifying groups of animals given features such as "number of legs", "wings/no wings", "fur/no fur", etc._

 <choice  id="4">
 <opt text="Supervised Learning" correct="true">